-- 1. In DashBoard's Setup Menu, set the Terminal input to USB and the USB output to Terminal. - 2.
-Power down the card, install the BOOTOPT jumper (see Figure 7-2 on page 90), connect a USB cable between the host computer and the HDCC's USB connector, and re-power the card. - 3.
-Verify the SW3 is set to off.
+- In DashBoard's Setup Menu, set the Terminal input to USB and the USB output to Terminal. - 2.
+Power down the card, set SW4 to TERM, connect a USB cable between the host computer and the HDCC's USB connector, and re-power the card.